eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.parentchild.link.md

 kind: TUTORIAL
 number: 2.17.2
 ---

-# Catalog with Cube with Parent Child Hierarchy with ParentChildLink
+# Daanse Tutorial - Parent Child Link

 Catalog with Minimal Cube with Parent Child Hierarchy Parent Child Hierarchy is self-referencing hierarchy where members can have parent-child relationships within the same table,